Shhh! (film): Plot

 As the days pass, tragedy strikes Nagaraj Rao's family again when Krishna is brutally murdered.
 Kashinath finds a vital artifact, a golden token of Lord Hanuman, which he believes holds to solve this murder mystery.
 However, Kashinath is thrown into a tizzy when he sees the same artifact with Kumar, and the specter of doubt soon looms large on Kumar's involvement with the murders.
 One night, Kumar escorts Bharathi into the forest in the middle of the night and abandons her.
 Just as he leaves, the demon attacks her.
 Hearing her cries for help, Kumar jumps in and fights the demon.
 After a grueling fight, the demon escapes upon seeing Kashinath and his crew.
 Soon, Kashinath ask about the copy of the artifact.
 Kumar tells him that it was handed to him by Bharathi, who had in turn, received it from her father.
 Kashinath realizes that Nagaraj Rao is the one behind all this, and they rush to his house, only to find him hanging from the ceiling with a suicide note.
 The family's maid reveals that Nagaraj Rao's greedy wife and his brother-in-law manipulated him to murder his friend Ramappa to steal a pot filled with golden artifacts, which they discovered, but they could not find the treasure.
 After hearing the story, Kumar and Kashinath decides to find out.
 Kumar sees a burnt man holding a corpse and the doctor from the neighboring estate reprimanding him by showing him fire.
 Kumar interferes and grabs the doctor hostage under a knife, who then reveals that the burnt man is the son of Ramappa, who survived the fire but he suffered psychological trauma because of the injuries.
 The doctor tried his best to help him, but he would just dig up female corpses, thinking that it was his long-lost wife.
 The doctor tells Kumar that Ramappa had another son seeking revenge and is a member of the film crew.
 As Kumar asks him who the person was, he is knocked out by the demon.

+Producer {N.B.
+Jayaprakash} keeps on digging the ground suspiciously as though searching funds, misleads audience as he is the main suspect reason for murders happened.

 Now that the vengeful goal of eliminating Mr. Rao's family is complete, the demon and his brother commit suicide by drinking cyanide in front of the doctor.
 Kumar wakes up and reaches the burnt-down house to find them dead.
 The doctor reveals that the demon is the production manager Srikanta, who had earlier faked his death and his brother, who was an accomplice in his crimes of brutally murdering Rao's family.
 Kashinath, Bharati, and others rush to see it and Bharthi is relieved.
 But to everyone's surprise, Srikantha tries to strangle Bharthi.
 Before he can do anything serious, the Superintendent kills him.
 The film ends with Kashinath wishing Kumar and Bharthi a happy and peaceful married life as they leave the estate after wrapping their shooting.